MuhammadA-C/wgu-c195-v2/README.md

 ---

-## One of the Figma concept designs for the Login Screen that I created
+## Below is one of the Figma concept designs for the Login Screen that I created

 ![Screenshot is of one of the Figma concept designs for the login screen that I created](/C195-Photos/c195-figma-login-design.png)